Finding more Prussian ancestors in Rawitsch was on the agenda in the afternoon. Read part 1 of this ancestral visit here.

 Another great feature of the town is a memorial at what was the Lutheran cemetery.
 It is placed in memory “of the inhabitants of German nationality born in Rawicz in the name of reconciliation between the German and Polish nations.”
 Very generous, considering what the Poles suffered at the hands of Germans.

 So, American sports bars are not my favorite places, with sporting events on many giant flat-screen TVs and a rowdy crowd cheering along.
-But the Restauracja Sportowa Rawicz.is a wonderful sportowa with excellent Polish food and beer, catering to locals and those using the sports field and city pool next door.
+But the Restauracja Sportowa Rawicz.is a wonderful sportowa with excellent Polish food and beer, catering to locals and the local atlhetes using the sports field and city pool next door.
 I believe the excellent care and feeding of the non-genealogist spouse is essential.
 So Schnitzel all round and local beer for George and we were ready to resume our exploration of Rawitsch.

 One of George’s rules is that you haven’t visited a place until you’ve had your picture taken pointing at the object of interest.
 Here is proof that George went all the way to Rawitsch and got some great Schnitzel in the bargain.
 And I found more Prussian ancestors.
 Win-win!